I (2015 film): Distribution

 In September 2014, Sushma Cine Arts announced that they have acquired the Tamil Nadu theatrical rights.
 The distribution rights for the Telugu-dubbed version titled I: Manoharudu were purchased by Tirupathy Prasad and R. B. Choudary's joint distribution firm Mega Super Good Films, for a price of ₹30 crore, thereby beating the distribution rights for Robo, the Telugu-dubbed version of Shankar's previous film Enthiran (2010) which was sold for ₹27 crore.
 The Kerala theatrical rights were sold to Global United Media.
 AGS Entertainment acquired the theatrical distribution rights in the Chennai and Chengalpet regions.

 Home media

-The media rights of the film were purchased by Jaya TV for ₹20 crore.
+The media rights of the film was purchased by Jaya TV for ₹20 crore.
 The media rights included satellite rights and ringtones.
+The streaming rights were given to Amazon Prime Video.